Check out v4 of the Fauna CLI

 For a practical example, check out the .NET sample app.

-This sample app is a production-ready e-commerce application that uses the Fauna .NET/C# driver.
+This sample app is an e-commerce application that uses the Fauna .NET/C# driver.
 The source code includes comments highlighting best practices for using the driver and composing FQL queries.

 Basic usage